shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Make the reveal text a little more generic
+- Create a warpable sprite.
 - Add mob info protocol for use with spawning.
 Make an enum as well with the predefined types of mob already part populated.

 ## Next Tasks
-- Create a warpable sprite.
 - Start adding mob experiments on the mob/ branches.
 - Add and remove physics properties on recycle and explode.
 - Spawner preload and kill only those nodes which contain entities functionality.